 WellStar AMC and WellStar AMC South engaged 30 community and hospital leaders to help establish the community priorities for the areas served by both hospitals during a community Health Summit, held on Feb.
 28, 2018, at Atlanta Technical College in Atlanta.
-Community stakeholders represented organizations serving residents in community included in the primary service area of the hospitals.
-An in-depth summary of the results along with a description of the participants, methods used and collection period is located in the primary data section of the Appendix.
+Community stakeholders represented organizations serving residents in the community in the primary service area of the hospitals.
+An in-depth summary of the results along with a description of the participants, methods used and collection period is located in the Primary Data and Community Input section of the Appendix.

-GHPC presented to community leaders findings from the CHNA generated from analysis of secondary data, key informant interviews, focus groups, and listening sessions (see Figure 9).
+GHPC presented to community leaders findings from the CHNA generated from analysis of secondary data, key informant interviews, focus groups and listening sessions (see Figure 9).

-Figure 9 | Process Used to Identify the Most Pressing Health Needs Quantitative Poor performance Data Health Issue against (data platforms, other numeric data) benchmark Prioritized Overlapping Community Results Health Need Qualitative Data Themes Health Issue (focus groups, key informant interviews)
+Figure 9 | Process Used to Identify the Most Pressing Health Needs Poor Quantitative Performance Data Health Issue Against (data platforms, other numeric data) Benchmark Prioritized Overlapping Community Results Health Need Qualitative Data Themes Health Issue (focus groups, key informant interviews)